 In connection with the FL4 CLO Securitization, the FL4 Issuer and FL4 Co-Issuer offered and issued the following classes of FL4 Notes to third party investors: Class A, Class A-S, Class B, Class C, Class D and Class E Notes (collectively, the "FL4 Offered Notes").
 A wholly owned subsidiary of the Company retained approximately \$62.5 million of the FL4 Notes and all of the \$64.3 million of preferred equity in the FL4 Issuer, which totaled \$126.8 million.
 The Company, as the holder of the subordinated FL4 Notes and all of the preferred equity in the FL4 Issuer, has the obligation to absorb losses of the FL4 CLO Securitization, since the Company has a first loss position in the capital structure of the FL4 CLO Securitization.
-During the three months ended March 31, 2023, the Company paid down \$42.1 million of the FL4 Offered Notes.
+During the three and nine months ended September 30, 2023, the Company paid down \$155 thousand and \$43.0 million of the FL4 Offered Notes, respectively.